austinsmithers/NYC-Crime-Data---Q1-2024/README.md

 ### Data Analysis

 Through my analaysis, I employed different techniques, including aggregations, CTE's, joins, window functions, case statements, etc. to answer the above questions.
-The following code used a CTE and a window function to find the 5 most prevalent types of crime in each borough:
+The following code uses a CTE and a window function to find the 5 most prevalent types of crime in each borough:

 ```sql
 WITH ranked_strings AS (